A team of Nature Mediators and Experts

 We believe in the power of nature to raise happy kids

 The Nature Mediators are responsible for passing on the virus of love for nature to children, families and schools, on a weekly basis, rain or shine, in Beatripark.
 They are assigned an age-group over the long-term.
 They are trained, and have experience in positive education and education through nature.
-They will be inspiring nature guides for Naya Nature students.
+They will be inspiring nature guides for Naya Nature students, no matter if is about assisting a playgroup of toddlers who discover nature for the first time or exploring the woods with older kids that already behave like real scouts in Amsterdam.
 Securing, arousing curiosity, catching nature’s wonder, assisting, challenging: they master the way to create conditions of time and space for a meaningful nature experience.
 At the end of the year, they will appreciate each child’s progress in connecting to his/her own nature.

 Exciting mission, isn’t it?